jidongxiao/CSCI1200-DataStructures/hws/08_youtube_comments/README.md

         jsonFile.close();
 ```

 After these lines, the whole content of the json file will be stored as a string in the std::string variable *json_content*.
 And you can then parse it to get each individual comment.
+In order to parse the *json_content*, which is a std::string, you will once again find that the std::string functions such as *std::string::find*(), and *std::string**substr*() to be very useful.

 2. **The second input file** contains comments, which may have spaces, and that makes it hard for you to use the >> operator to read the content of the file.
 Once again, the *getline* function can come into play.
 Let's say you want to read a line like this: